-- Please note that courses from the Aalto University the School of Arts, Design and Architecture and School of Business can not be selected, apart from UWAS-courses.
+- Please note that courses from the Aalto University the School of Arts, Design and Architecture can note be selected, apart from UWAS-courses.
 School of Business -courses can be selected only if it is mentioned in the course description that the course is open for all Aalto students.

 - When choosing courses, please check carefully the prerequisite skills, language of instruction and the term when the course is offered.